UniMath/agda-unimath/src/foundation/truncated-types.lagda.md

 open import foundation.universe-levels using (Level; UU; lsuc; _⊔_)
 ```

+## Idea

+The truncatedness of a type is a measure of the complexity of its identity types.
+The simplest case is a contractible type.
+This is the base case of the inductive definition of truncatedness for types.
+A type is (k+1)-truncated if its identity types are k-truncated.

+## Definition

+### The condition of truncatedness

 ```agda
 is-trunc : {i : Level} (k : 𝕋) → UU i → UU i
 is-trunc neg-two-𝕋 A = is-contr A is-trunc (succ-𝕋 k) A = (x y : A) → is-trunc k (Id x y)
 ```

-## The universe of truncated types
+### The universe of truncated types

 ```agda
 UU-Truncated-Type : 𝕋 → (l : Level) → UU (lsuc l)